tarasowski/backend/dynamodb/000_database_introduction.md

 Within SQL key is such as primary key are considered to be CONSTRAINTS.
 In the case above we define a primary key for our Employee table and we are naming that constraint `empPk`.
 Important point that is within a database, every constraint must have a unique name.
 We are telling the database, that each value in the `empId` attribute/column must be unique.

+#### Why to have a constraint name?
+1. If a query (insert, update, delete) violates a constraint, SQL will generate an error message that will contain the constraint name.
+If the constraint name is clear and descriptive, the error message will be easier to understand; if the constraint name is a random guid-based name, it's a lot less clear.
+2. If a constraint needs to be modified in the future (yes, it happens), it's very hard to do if you don't know what it's named.
+(ALTER TABLE MyTable drop CONSTRAINT um...)
+And if you create more than one instance of the database "from scratch" and use system-generated default names, no two names will ever match.

 ### Composite Primary Key
 If we want to create a composite primary key we can use something like this